CyberArcenal/reqable-magisk-ca-module/README.md

 2. Open the Reqable app and navigate to certificate management.

-3. Import the root certificate (.p12) by selecting "reqable-ca.p12".
+3. Import the root certificate (.p12) by selecting "reqable-ca.p12" password "123".

 4. Install "reqable.zip" in Magisk Modules.